nx-lr/32chars-js/README.md

 -   Separator (`Z`): line (`Zl`), paragraph (`Zp`), space (`Zs`)
 -   Other (`C`): control (`Cc`), format (`Cf`), unassigned (`Cn`), private use (`Co`), surrogate (`Cs`)

-It then groups these characters according to the assigned categories, sorts them according to their code points in ascending order, and calls the `compressRange` function to generate a bijective base-30 encoded substring, with the comma `,` and period `.` functioning as delimiter characters for values and ranges.
+It then groups these characters according to the assigned categories, sorts them according to their code points in ascending order, and calls the `compressRange` function to generate a bijective base-30 encoded substring, with the comma `,` and backslash `\` functioning as delimiter characters for values and ranges

 These constant strings are decoded at runtime by the output and assigned integer keys starting from 1 in `$`, so they are decoded once rather than the encoded character range every time a substring of that script is decoded, this causes the program to run for a long time.

-The compiler ignores the space and the 32 symbol characters, which are inserted when the string is assembled in the very last step of the program.
+The compiler ignores the space and any sequence of 32 symbol characters, which are inserted when the string is assembled in the very last step of the program.

 ### Encoding substrings

 In addition to encoding character ranges, the compiler also has to encode the strings based on those character ranges.
 Likewise for the character categories, the compiler groups the strings by category, and encodes them with the corresponding character set.
 The result is assigned a key from a generator function, which yields bijective strings from increasing natural numbers, skipping those already defined.

-The substrings which do not contain any of the 32 symbol characters therefore have to be bijectively encoded with the same 32 characters, except only with varying character sets.
+The substrings which do not contain any of the 32 symbol characters therefore have to be bijectively encoded with base 31, minus the backslash, except only with varying character sets.
+Hence from here on out, _base-31_ implies bijective base-31 encoded strings with these 31 characters as its digits.

 #### Decimal digit substrings

 Anything that is not a symbol is encoded as bijective, to and from strings of different character sets with `BigInt` as an intermediate data type.
 All the encoded values are stored with the 31 characters in an arbitrary order (`` _$-,;:!?.@*/&#%^+<=>|~()[]{}'"` ``).
-Hence from here on out, _base-31_ implies bijective base-31 encoded strings with these 31 characters as its digits.

 Numeric-only substrings are decoded straight from base-32, and then converted into strings, wrapping the resultant `BigInt` inside a template literal thereby stripping its `n` suffix.
 All tokens that fall under this category have the categorical name `Digit`.